covid-19-sim/covid-19.sst.dk/README.md

 * Deaths

 # Comments on data

+## Data sources and quality
+Some data comes from the _regions_ is then sent to SST and is then published on the page mentioned above.
+Some data is collected by Statens Serum Institut and then sent to SST and is then published on the page mentioned above.
+A number of times we have seen that data for older dates have been changed on the page.
+The reason for this is unknown.

+Finally the information is then copied again to https://politi.dk/coronavirus-i-danmark/foelg-smittespredningen-globalt-regionalt-og-lokalt

 ## Time shift
 The *Tested*, *Confirmed* and *Death count* seems to be registered by number at midnight.